fenton1000/mf-portfolio-four-kerry-surf-school/README.md

 * Lucidchart was used to prepare the Database Entity Relationship Diagram.

+* favicon.io was used to generate the website favicon.

 * Google Chrome was used as the main web browser both for accessing the IDE and the repository as well as to view the application locally and on Heroku during development.

 * Developer Tools in Google Chrome were used to test the application during development and following completion.